miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

 Alright, I'm practicing some *Context Foo* here.
-In a prior article, I describe how to reach into various parts of your coding project, usually a git repo, and to append all those parts together into one big file, which as a courtesy is also dumped into your OSes copy-buffer so you don't have to figure out how to do that yourself -- at the same time, layering in prompts.
+In a prior article, I describe how to reach into various parts of your coding project, usually a git repo, and to append all those parts together into one big file, which as a convenience is also dumped into your OS' copy-buffer so you don't have to figure out how to do that yourself -- at the same time, layering in prompts.

 ### The Current State of AI Code Assistance